 3. The Deluxe Beverage Package Covers Almost All Drinks

-Royal Caribbean changed their alcoholic beverage package options last year, resulting in only one package called the Deluxe Beverage Package.
-With onboard prices starting at $55 a day, this package covers most beers, cocktails, and wines by the glass up to $12 ($13 on Oasis-class ships).
+Royal Caribbean has one alcohol package, called the Deluxe Beverage Package.
+Onboard prices start at $63 a day, and the package covers most beers, cocktails, and wines by the glass up to $13.
 The package also covers bottled water, soda, and specialty coffees and teas (but it does not cover drinks at Starbucks).
 We usually buy this package and find it to be a good value.
 Of note, if a drink costs more than the allotment, you will only pay the difference in price.

 2. You Should Use the Royal IQ App and Internet

 Royal Caribbean has some of the fastest internet at sea.
-If you want to stay connected to your social media, email, and the world-wide-web, we suggest purchasing one of the internet packages.
-The plans are charged on a per day rate, and costs vary based on your surfing needs.
+If you want to stay connected to your social media, email, and be able to browse the internet, we suggest purchasing one of the internet packages.
+The plans are charged on a per-day rate, and costs vary based on your surfing needs.
 Even if you decide not to purchase an internet plan, still download the Royal IQ app.
 This app is free to use and lets you stay informed of what is happening throughout the cruise.
-It connects to your reservation so you can see what you have scheduled for the day, make or change reservations, and view what is happening onboard each day.
+It connects to your reservation so you can see what you have scheduled, make or change reservations, and view what is happening onboard each day.

 1. The Cruise Compass is Your Onboard Guide